Bird Houses - Tips to Choosing and Maintaining Nest Boxes

 Bluebirds homes should be placed on a post about 5 - 6 feet off the ground.
 Predator guards around the opening will help keep raccoons from reaching inside.

-Bird or Deer netting available at Lowes and Home Depot, in their garden centers, should be wrapped around the post to protect agains snakes climbing the pole. (snakes are excellent climbers) Grease will not work at all.
+Bird or Deer netting, available at places like Lowes and Home Depot, and located in their garden centers, should be wrapped around the post to protect agains snakes climbing the pole. (snakes are excellent climbers) Grease will not work at all.

 A baffle above the netting at 4 feet will keep critters from climbing and should be used with the netting.
 A baffle will not stop snakes.